PasinduMaduwantha/PasinduMaduwantha/README.md

-Hey there! 👋 I'm Pasindu Maduwantha, currently im an undergraduate student in Computer Engineering(Bsc.Eng(Hons) specialized in Computer Engineering) at the University Of Sri Jayewardhenepura.
-I've had the privilege of working as an intern software engineer at Epic Lanka Pvt.
-Ltd., where I gained valuable industry experience and honed my skills in software development.
-Excited to share and collaborate on projects here on GitHub!
+👋 Hi there!
+I'm Pasindu Maduwantha 🚀

+👨‍💻 I've had the privilege to work as an intern software engineer at Epic Lanka Pvt.
+Ltd. 💼

+🎓 Currently, I'm pursuing my Bsc.Eng (Hons) specialized in Computer Engineering as an undergraduate at the University of Sri Jayewardhenepura 📚

+Feel free to connect with me!
+Let's collaborate on some exciting projects! 🤝✨